Eldrick19/site/_posts/2023-10-26-generative-ai-expectations.md

 **This is not to take away the impact of Recommendation Systems, which has been enormous and keeps affecting our societies today.
 You can read more about this in my more opinionated mini-blog on AI impacts (in the works).*

 ***To be clear: Image generation tools are a little further away from being formally used in a professional setting.
-Reason being they suck.
+Reason being they suck, in my opinion.
 Read [here](https://github.blog/2023-10-27-developers-are-the-first-group-to-adopt-ai-at-work-heres-why-that-matters/) on why developers are the first workers using AI tools first*